 Telephone communications can sometimes be an alternative solution to discuss any questions or concerns that students may have.
-Faculty phone numbers are listed in the Faculty Profile, in the University's phone directory online, and in the syllabus for each course.
-If additional interaction is required for the distance student, faculty and student can arrange for time in the chat room in the learning management system (Moodle).
+The phone number(s) for the faculty member are listed in the Faculty Profile, and in the syllabus for each course, and if the faculty member is full-time faculty a phone number may be located in the University's faculty/staff directory.
+If additional interaction is required for the distance student, faculty and student may elect to arrange for time in the chat room in the learning management system (Moodle) or a video conferencing platform.

 Students are encouraged to maintain open communication with all faculty members.
 Faculty will be interacting through discussion boards and other means throughout the course.
-Students should become familiar with the instructors and establish regular communication, so that when a need arises, communication will already be in place and contact will be seamless.
+Students should become familiar with their faculty members and establish regular communication, so that when a need arises, communication will already be in place and contact will be seamless.